-If you use VMware tags, you can base your backup selections on these tags.
-Be aware these tags are case-sensitive, so UNIX is different from unix.

-- When NetBackup uses tags to select virtual machines, the selection is based only on tag names.
+- If you use VMware tags, you can base your backup selections on these tags.
+Be aware these tags are case-sensitive, so UNIX is different from unix. - When NetBackup uses tags to select virtual machines, the selection is based only on tag names.
 The selection is independent of the category.
+Example:

-Example: - Virtual machine 1 has a user-specified tag HR from the category production. - Virtual machine 2 has a user-specified tag HR from the category test.
-Queries that select virtual machines with the tag HR select both virtual machines. - NetBackup uses a different VMware interface to access tag information from vCenters than is used for other query fields.
-Therefore, tag related calls to the vCenter execute only if they are required.
-Calls are skipped if the guery is satisfied without the tag information.
-NetBackup only collects this information once per vCenter. - Example 1: Tag Equal "Production" OR Powerstate Equal poweredOn - Example 2: Powerstate Equal poweredOn OR Tag Equal "Production" In Example 1, NetBackup retrieves virtual machine data as well as tag data from each virtual server for which it has credentials.
+- Virtual machine 1 has a user-specified tag HR from the category production. - Virtual machine 2 has a user-specified tag HR from the category test.
+Queries that select virtual machines with the tag HR select both virtual machines. - NetBackup uses a different VMware interface to access tag information from vCenter Servers than is used for other query fields.
+Therefore, tag related calls to the vCenter Server execute only if they are required.
+Calls are skipped if the query is satisfied without the tag information.
+NetBackup only collects this information once per vCenter Server.
+NetBackup collects tag metadata as part of virtual machine backup, but it collects tag metadata only from those vCenter Servers for which a virtual machine is selected.
+If no virtual machine is selected from a vCenter Server and tags are not used in the guery then tag metadata is not collected from that vCenter Server. - Example 1: Tag Equal "Production" OR Powerstate Equal poweredOn - Example 2: Powerstate Equal poweredOn OR Tag Equal "Production" In Example 1, NetBackup retrieves virtual machine data as well as tag data from each virtual server for which it has credentials.